 The use of captions and split-screen in Annie Hall (1977) became an instant characteristic of Allen’s directing style.
-Manhattan (1979)‘s noir atmosphere lends a mystical aspect to the relationship.
-However, this prodigy has also been one of those who either loves or despises him.
+Manhattan’s (1979)‘s noir atmosphere lends a mystical aspect to the relationship.
+However, this prodigy has also been one of those who either love or despise him.
 Also, it has nothing to do with his publicized private life.
 Allen defined that divide quite clearly because he used to perform in his films and play neurotic characters.
 However, he later decided to work only behind the camera and continue to write.

 Gus Van Sant